atsign-foundation/at_demos/at_demo_data/README.md

 // List of all atsigns
 List<String> atSigns = at_demo_data.allAtsigns;

-// PKAM public key String for a particular @sign can be retrieved from
+// PKAM public key String for a particular atSign can be retrieved from
 // the pkamPublicKeyMap
 String pkamPublicKey = at_demo_data.pkamPublicKeyMap['@alice🛠'];

-// PKAM private key String for a particular @sign can be retrieved from
+// PKAM private key String for a particular atSign can be retrieved from
 // the pkamPrivateKeyMap
 String pkamPrivate = at_demo_data.pkamPrivateKeyMap['@alice🛠'];

-// CRAM key String for a particular @sign can be retrieved from
+// CRAM key String for a particular atSign can be retrieved from
 // the cramKeyMap
 String cramKey = at_demo_data.cramKeyMap['@alice🛠'];
 ```